timihendrix33/session-3-in-class/readme.md

 In EJS, you can write JavaScript within <% and %> tags.
 You can also output JavaScript as strings if you use the <%= and %> tags.

-Here, you can see that we’re basically looping through the entries array and create strings with entries[i].name and entries[i].content.
+Here, you can see that we’re basically looping through the entries array and creating strings with entries[i].label and entries[i].content.

 The complete index.ejs file so far should be: